sassy-coder/Jamf/Jamf Restricted Software Automation Script README.md

 Authentication: Use Basic Authentication (username/password) or update the script to use Client ID/Secret.
 Whitelist
 Define applications in the $whitelist array to exclude them from restrictions.
+I had have the script running on a schedual on a windows VM every 2 days but you can manually trigger the script when needed.

 **Logs and Error Handling**
 Logs are saved in C:\Temp\ with filenames following the pattern: RestrictedSoftwareAnalysis_YYYYMMDD_HHMMSS.csv.